Cozy Corner Charm

 Make sure it’s bold enough to balance out the floral lavender flavor.

-Once the espresso is ready, stir in 1 to 2 tablespoons of lavender syrup directly into the mug.
+Once the espresso is ready, stir in one tablespoon of lavender syrup until fully combined.

 The syrup is sweet and floral, so it’s better to go light and build up.